 Food scarcity and the toll it takes on the environment is no longer simply a challenge for developing countries; today, the world is confronted with a pressing problem of producing more food for our burgeoning population from a quickly degrading planet.

-To reduce your carbon footprint and improve your health, it is time that you stock your kitchen with eco-friendly food.
+To reduce your carbon footprint and improve your health, it is time that you start stocking your kitchen with Eco-friendly food.

 Eco Friendly Means Reducing Food Waste

 Methane is a gas that has greater potential to further the pace of climate change than carbon dioxide.
 To prevent food waste, you must plan your meals ahead of time and buy only the necessary ingredients.

 Review the contents of your refrigerator; check the food that you already have and what you need to buy.
 Avoid throwing away leftover food by storing it in the freezer or trying to incorporate it with other meals such as soups or school lunches.